Petar Parchevich: Archbishop, major diplomat and baron

 In 1658, Parchevich was appointed head of the Roman Catholic Diocese of Marcianopolis (named after an Ancient Roman city near modern Devnya, northeastern Bulgaria).
 Along with the Diocese of Nicopoli headed by Filip Stanislavov, Marcianopolis was one of the two sees which succeeded the Bulgarian Custody as the governing body of Catholicism in Bulgaria.
 Parchevich also held the position of Bulgarian internuncio to the Viennese court.
 In 1661, Parchevich had to step down as Archbishop of Marcianopolis due to pressure from Rome, which condemned his clerical inactivity, though in 1668 he became apostolic vicar to Moldavia despite continuing suspicion.

 By the mid-1650s, Parchevich had entered major European politics and was the central figure of a significant anti-Ottoman plot.
-In 1656, Parchevich arranged a meeting in Târgovişte between the members of the plot, which included the rulers of Moldavia and Wallachia and high-ranking clerics, including the Serbian Patriarch.
+In 1656, Parchevich arranged a meeting in Târgoviște between the members of the plot, which included the rulers of Moldavia and Wallachia and high-ranking clerics, including the Serbian Patriarch.
 After the meeting, Parchevich sent revolutionary messages to Bulgaria, Serbia, Albania and Greece, hoping to incite a rebellion.
 His plans were backed by the rulers of the Romanian lands which border Bulgaria north of the Danube: Gheorghe Ştefan of Moldavia and Constantin Şerban of Wallachia.
 However, the lack of clear support by key accomplice Austria meant an eventual uprising had to be delayed.
 In 1657, Parchevich was received by Cossack hetman Bohdan Khmelnytsky, whom he visited on a special mission.
 In the same year, he was granted the noble title of baron by the Habsburgs owing to his merits in defending Christianity.
 As an Austrian noble, he was styled Peter Freiherr von Parchevich.

 In spite of Parchevich's efforts, conditions would not be favourable to a Bulgarian anti-Ottoman uprising until well after his death.
 While on a diplomatic mission to Pope Clement X, he died of illness in Rome in the summer of 1674 and was buried at the Sant'Andrea delle Fratte basilica in the city.
 Parchevich's letters and reports have been preserved and are an important source of information regarding his activities.